galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 > - The remaining slots for purityA class include :
 >   - cores: The number of CPUs to be used for any further processing with this purityA object
 >   - fileList: list of the files that have been processed
->   - mzRback: The backend library used by mzR to extract information from the mzML file (e.g. pwiz)
+>   - mzRback: The backend library used by mzR to extract information from the file (e.g. pwiz)
 >   - grped_df: If frag4feature has been performed, a dataframe of the grouped XCMS features linked to the associated fragmentation spectra precursor * details is recorded here
 >   - grped_MS/MS: If frag4feature has been performed, a list of fragmentation spectra assoicated with each grouped XCMS feature is recorded here
 >   - f4f_link_type: If frag4feature has been performed, the linking method is recorded here